NFL head coaching positions a slippery ride

 When it's more on an owner's whim or due to some serious impatience, that's another story.

-Steve Wilks , fired after a 3-13 record in his first — and only — season in Arizona, might be a case in point.
+Steve Wilks, fired after a 3-13 record in his first — and only — season in Arizona, might be a case in point.
 Had Bruce Arians not retired, he still would have been with the Cardinals, but Wilks was a hot candidate for several openings last offseason following his work as Carolina's defensive coordinator.
 Barring a full-out revolt by the players, as happened with Ben McAdoo and the Giants in 2017, how is one year enough to judge a head coach's capabilities?

 Also fired on Monday were Vance Joseph in Denver and Adam Gase in Miami.
 On Sunday night, Todd Bowles with the Jets and Dirk Koetter with the Bucs were let go.